atedstone/gnssice/README.md

 ## Other information

-### Working with U-Blox and RINEX-3

-There are a few issues here:

-- Generating compliant RINEX-3 files from ubx files
-- Arranging filenames that the workflow can understand
+### Main differences between Leica and GVT systems

+Leica:

+- GPS only, therefore IGS FINAL sp3 sufficient
+- RINEX2 sufficient, therefore TEQC still works

+GVT:

+- Multi-constellation, so need multi-c sp3 files
+- RINEX3 files, so need to use gfzrnx
+- Need to tell TRACK which signals to use (with obs_file)
+- Need to tell TRACK which constellations to use (with tr_gnss)

-#### Telling TRACK which observables to use
+### Telling TRACK which observables to use

 If TRACK exits with `**DISASTER** No overlapping data at site` yet the RINEX files are definitely for the same day, then the issue is likely with specifying the observables.
 See email AT-Mike Floyd, 14.07.2025: